luxedigital/warden-oauth2/README.md

 Use `.valid?` on the client application to determine if user credentials are correct.

 **User:** The Warden user is set to the access token returned by `.locate`.

+### Issuing Access Token

+This strategy is a fallback strategy when cannot issue access token due to unspecified grant_type

+### Accessing Protected Resource

+This strategy is a fallback strategy when cannot validate access to protected resource due to unspecified token

 ### Public